LucienHH/Storehaus/README.md

 `goty` See what the best games are for a particular year.

+`halopedia` Retrieve a random article from the Halo lore website Halopedia.org.

 `haloquote` Send a line of dialogue from the Halo series!
 Quotes are picked at random.

 `help` The bot will DM you of info of all commands.